-Like the longline fishery CPUE figures were produced for the pot fisheries in the GOA in previous assessments (Barbeaux et al. 2021), but similar consistency issues with the data exists.
-It should be noted that there were no data available for CPUE calculations in 2020 nor any CPUE data available for the Western GOA in 2021.
+Like the longline fishery, CPUE figures were produced for the pot fisheries in the GOA in previous assessments (Barbeaux et al. 2021), but similar consistency issues with the data exists.
+It should be noted that there were no data available for CPUE calculations in 2020 nor any CPUE data available for the western GOA in 2021.

 Trawl